snotskie/ttrpg/md/index.md

       <tr>
         <th scope="row" rowspan="2">Attack</th>
         <th scope="row">Violent</th>
         <td><i>Hurt only.</i> Use your position roll to violently Attack an opponent.
 On a Maximum Success, remove them from the Endeavor.
-On other successes, wound them.
-Then for each bust they move up by one, and for each boon you move up by one, to a maximum of your SP.</td>
+On other successes, wound them.</td>
       </tr>
       <tr>
         <th scope="row">Non-violent</th>